bencodezen/vuepress-blog-boilerplate/README.md

 ### Where do I request a feature, file a bug, or ask a question?

 All you have to do is [create a new issue](https://gitlab.com/bencodezen/vuepress-blog/issues/new)!

+## Hat Tip

+While this concept was born out of a desire to power my own blog with VuePress, the idea to make a boilerplate from it was inspired from [Chris Fritz's](https://www.twitter.com/chrisvfritz) [Vue Enterprise Boilerplate](https://github.com/chrisvfritz/vue-enterprise-boilerplate).